yeslogic/allsorts/README.md

 milestone with its inclusion in Prince 13.
 In Prince it is responsible for all font loading, and font shaping with the exception of Arabic scripts.

-Currently the font parsing code is hand written.
+Currently the font parsing code is handwritten.
 It is planned for this to eventually be replaced by machine generated code via our [declarative data definition language project](https://github.com/yeslogic/ddl2/).